This episode of the Cone of Shame Veterinary Podcast is made possible by Cubex – Protect your people, practice and profits.

 Kelsey Beth Carpenter:

-This is your show.
-We’re glad you’re here.
-We want to help you in your veterinary career.
-Welcome to Cone of Shame with Dr. Andy Roark.
+(Singing) This is your show, we’re glad you’re here, we want to help you in your veterinary career, welcome to the Cone of Shame with Dr. Andy Roark.

 Dr. Andy Roark: